ThisisRDSharma/Siddu-/README.md

 Compliance with financial regulations requiring continuous transaction monitoring and prompt reporting of suspicious activity.
 Adherence to AML and KYC standards mandated by banking regulatory authorities.

+UAT testing for IBM Safer Payments is conducted as part of FIS’s comprehensive change management and SDLC procedures.
+When updating data feeds or applying tool enhancements (such as upgrades, patches, and maintenance), the following process is followed:

+Change Management & SDLC:
+FIS adheres to established change management procedures for all updates feeding into IBM Safer Payments, ensuring that tool enhancements are rigorously planned, tested, and documented.

+UAT Testing:
+In the UAT environment, each new rule is reviewed by a dedicated analyst for accuracy—this review confirms that the rule’s configuration is correct without altering the original logic.

+If a rule’s alerts exceed predefined thresholds, it is escalated to a manager for additional review and correction before moving to production.
+Production Rollout:
+After successful UAT testing, the updates are deployed to production, where ongoing monitoring ensures performance aligns with FIS’s fraud detection objectives.